-Beacon College, a school in Leesburg, Florida, for students with ADHD and learning disabilities, offers two $1,000 scholarships to undergrads.
+Beacon College, a school in Leesburg, Florida, for students with ADHD and learning disabilities, offers a variety of scholarships to undergrads.

 Landmark College in Putney, Vermont, specializes in teaching students with learning disabilities.
-The school says 73 percent of students received Landmark College scholarships in 2013-14, totaling $7 million.
+The school says 59 percent of students received Landmark College scholarships in 2019, totaling millions of dollars.